kokokenada/redux-package/README.md

 # Roadmap
 - Can library be enhanced so packages be written to work with NgRx and Redux?
-- Build collection of re-usable and instalable redux packages
+- Build collection of re-usable and installable redux packages

 # Build
 - npm run build